-Mod No. Policy No./ Paragraph No. Modification SA Screening MM31 Policy IN2 Page 161 Development must meet the following criteria: it would not cause a severe residual cumulative significant detrimental impact on highway congestion and movement; MM32 Policy IN4 Page 163 1.
+Mod No. Policy No./Paragraph No. Modification MM32 Policy IN4 Page 163 1.
 Broadband Provision in Major Development Major development should contribute towards the provision of infrastructure suitable to enable the delivery of high-speed broadband services across the Harlow area.
-Developers will be expected to work with Broadband service providers to ensure that the provision of future proofed high speed Broadband infrastructure is available, including connections to buildings, and this should be by fibre connection wherever possible Proposed change does not significantly affect the findings of the previous SA work.
-MM33 Policy IN6 Page 165 Planning permission will only be granted for development if the provision is secured for related infrastructure, affordable housing, services, facilities and environmental protection and any other planning contributions which are necessary to make the development acceptable in planning terms, directly related to the development, and fairly and reasonably related in scale and kind.
+Developers will be expected to work with Broadband service providers to ensure that the provision of future proofed high speed Broadband infrastructure is available, including connections to buildings, and this should be by fibre connection wherever possible 2.
+Broadband Infrastructure Development Broadband infrastructure development must be accompanied by a report which-meets the following criteria: MM33 Policy IN6 Page 165 Planning permission will only be granted for development if the provision is secured for related infrastructure, affordable housing, services, facilities and environmental protection and any other planning contributions which are necessary to make the development acceptable in planning terms, directly related to the development, and fairly and reasonably related in scale and kind.
 The provision of such requirements shall be secured either as part of development proposals, through the use of conditions attached to planning permissions, or through planning obligations.
 Where it can be demonstrated that provision on-site is not feasible then provision elsewhere, or a financial contribution towards this provision, will be required.
 Where a planning application extends beyond the district boundary, prior agreement for the provision and location of any necessary obligations will need to be obtained from relevant parties.
-Where the submission of a viability assessment has been justified, the Council will require an independent review of the viability of the scheme to be prepared, the costs of which shall be met by the developer.
+Where the submission of a viability assessment has been justified, the Council will require an independent review of the viability of the scheme to be prepared. the costs of which shall be met by the developer.
 Where it is accepted that planning contributions are reduced below the requirements set out in policies of the Local Plan, a viability review mechanism will be required to enable a fully policy compliant level of contributions to be achieved over the lifetime of the project.
 Other than in exceptional circumstances, viability assessments will be made publicly available.
-Proposed changes do not significantly affect the findings of the previous SA work.

-Mod No. Policy No./ Paragraph No. Modification SA Screening IN6 Implementation Para 17.34 Page 165 Planning obligations are negotiated on a case-by-case basis.
+IN6 Implementation Para 17.34 Page 165 Planning obligations are negotiated on a case-by-case basis.
 The approach to development viability, including how it should be taken into account in decision making, should be in accordance with national planning guidance.
 Viability review mechanisms will be considered on an individual basis taking into consideration matters such as the scale and phasing of the development and may be required both early and late in the development process.
-Further guidance will be available in an Adopted Planning Obligations Supplementary Planning Document (SPD).
-Where developers believe that viability is an issue, applicants will need to make a submission to the Council which should include the following: (a) - a financial viability appraisal; (b) - a statement outlining the benefits and risks of not meeting the policy requirements and the site being delivered immediately.
+Further guidance will be available in an Adopted Planning Obligations.
+Supplementary Planning Document (SPD).
+Where developers believe that viability is an issue, applicants will need to make a submission to the Council which should include the following: (a) a financial viability appraisal; (b) a statement outlining the benefits and risks of not meeting the policy requirements and the site being delivered immediately.